zMath3usMSF/UN5ModdingWorkshop/README.md

 ![MainBackground](Resources/BackgroundImage.png)
 # About
-This tool is designed to edit the battle parameters of characters from the game *Naruto Shippuden: Ultimate Ninja 5*.
-It is only compatible with the European version.
+Ultimate Ninja 5: Modding Workshop is a tool designed to be a primary tool that allows you to edit the game *Naruto Shippuden: Ultimate Ninja 5* at the code level and in real-time, thus facilitating the development of new mods for the game.

-<br><br>
-You can download it by accessing the **Releases** section of this page.
-If you find any bugs, please make sure to report them in the **Issues** section.
+TODO:
+✅ Free Battle: Allow Editing General Character Attributes ✅ Free Battle: Allow Editing Character Moveset Attributes ✅ Free Battle: Allow Editing Character Awakening Attributes ⏳ Free Battle: Allow Editing Character Jutsu Attributes ⬜ Free Battle: Allow Adding New Characters
+⬜ Free Battle: Allow Adding New Moveset Combos
+⬜ Free Battle: Allow Adding New Awakenings
+⬜ Free Battle: Allow Adding New Jutsus